axtex/sourcely/README.md

 ## Technical highlights

-- S3 upload triggers a Lambda that extracts text (PyMuPDF), chunks with a 512-token sliding window, embeds with `text-embedding-3-small`, and writes vectors to pgvector
+- S3 upload triggers a Lambda that extracts text (PyMuPDF), chunks with LangChain's `RecursiveCharacterTextSplitter` (500 characters, 50-character overlap), embeds with `text-embedding-3-small`, and writes vectors to pgvector
 - Query path embeds the question, cosine-searches the top-5 chunks, then calls Claude Haiku with those passages as the only context
 - The UI polls `GET /documents/{id}/status` with exponential backoff (3s → 10s) while a doc is in-flight
 - Retrieval and generation are separate models, so either side can be swapped without rewriting the other